 Warriors' Country: A Call to Action for Bible Believers.

 A free Bible study for faithful believers who shun the herd mentality of “group-think” in favor of Thus saith the Lord.
 This is for those of you who believe the words in the Bible are God’s words and therefore should be respected and taken literally.
-Some of what you read may – at first – cause you to "know" I'm wrong, but those of you who are believers will consult the Scripture references you'll realize with horror that modern Christianity is not Bible based, and will arm yourself with God's sword.
+Some of what you read in this Bible study may – at first – cause you to "know" I'm wrong, but those of you who are believers will consult the Scripture references (Act 17:11) you'll increasingly realize modern Christianity is not Bible based, and will arm yourself with God's sword.
 Others of you will either not consult the Scripture references or will shrug them off...which means you are not Bible believing warriors – you have become casualties because denominational churchianity and other traditions have caused the word of God to have none effect on you; you savour not the things that be of God, but those that be of men; and the Bible is not your sole authority in all matters of faith and practice.

 When I was a young naval officer my parents gave me A Sailor’s Reader, copyrighted 1943, which contains a literary assortment.
 My parents echoed the author’s sentiments in his frontispiece at right.
 And as much as I appreciate the book my parents gave me, it wasn’t until I had devoured God’s Book that the meaning of the frontispiece blossomed.
 That sentiment is behind my hope and prayer that The Age of Reason will help you grow into the kind of man who appreciates the whole new life God’s Book can give you.